UnaBiz/sigfox-tracker/README.md

 ## sigfox-tracker
-# GPS tracker with logging to SIGFOX based on UnaKit development kit by UnaBiz
+# GPS tracker with logging to SIGFOX based on UnaShield development kit by UnaBiz

 This Arduino project periodically transmits the latitude, longitude, altitude and timestamp info received from the GPS module to the SIGFOX cloud.
 Hardware requirements: